-Figure 2 displays a monitoring view of an interaction implementation with alternatives.
+Figure 1 displays a monitoring view of an interaction implementation with alternatives (on the left).
 The recognition rate is the projected KPI on the graph at each branch.
 Other performance indicators are displayed at the bottom of the window : here, it is the actual rate of correct semantic decoding, the semantic substitution rate, and the semantic rejection rate.
 The selection of the highlighted box conditions the displayed logs.